Ronnie Singh

-Ronnie Singh, better known as Ronnie 2K, is a content creator, podcaster, and brand ambassador for NBA 2K Video Games.
-As of 2025, he is the Head of Lifestyle and Content Marketing.
+Rajbir “Ronnie” Singh, better known as Ronnie 2K, is a content creator, podcaster, and brand ambassador for NBA 2K Video Games.
+As of 2026, he is the Head of Lifestyle and Content Marketing.

 Early life

 Originally from India, Singh's parents immigrated to the United States before Ronnie was born in Fort Lauderdale, Florida.
 Singh grew up in the San Francisco Bay Area (Marin County), where he attended Redwood High School in Larkspur, CA. While they worked in “traditional business,” Singh's mother and father encouraged him to be a doctor, attorney, or computer scientist.
 He identifies as a first-generation college student in the U.S.

 Singh was passionate about sports as a youth and played basketball at the University of California at San Diego where he earned a bachelor's degree in management science and also minored in law.
 He took the LSAT exam and planned to become an attorney and sports agent, inspired by the character Jerry Maguire played by Tom Cruise.